 In the West Midlands male and female pass rates are closer than the national average suggests.
 Women are still leading the way in the West Midlands – 48.2% passed their theory test last year.
 Men are not too far behind with 45.4% passing their test.
 However females outperformed males taking their theory test at every test centre across the West Midlands.

 The Best Place to Pass Your Theory Test is…

 Whilst the pass rate across the West Midlands was only 46.8%, there were some areas across our region that outperformed others.
 Cheltenham found the most success when it came to theory tests over the last year.
 A staggering 53.4% pass rate, not only the highest in the West Midlands but far above the national average.

 Birmingham recorded the lowest theory test pass rates.
 Only 44.1% of those taking their theory test at the Birmingham test centre passed it.

 Failing your theory test means you can’t take your practical driving test.
 Sure you can retake the test, but that costs more money and time – can you afford to fail your first attempt?
 You could be spending that money on new clothes or time with your friends.
 Don’t chance being out of pocket, prepare for your theory test properly and you’ll be on the roads of the UK in no time.

 Need some help from the professionals?
-Get in touch with our team today to book your driving lessons, where you’ll receive our free theory pack.
+Get in touch with our team today to book your driving lessons, where our theory pack is also available.